MicrosoftDocs/xamarin-docs/docs/get-started/first-app/index.md

     [![Android and iOS, with .NET Standard](images/02-sml.png)](images/02.png#lightbox)

+> [!NOTE]
-_Note: Certain characters are unsupported for both App Name and Organization ID, including Chinese characters and some accents.
-These characters will become a hyphen, 'x', or other incorrect representation.
-Please use supported characters only for your App Name and Organization ID._
+> Only A-Z, a-z, ‘_’, '.', and numbers are supported characters for your App Name and Organization Identifier.

 3. Restore NuGet packages, by right-clicking on the solution: